The BIST way

 Pupil voice and school council

 Assemblies are an important feature of school life.
 They act as one of the main ways by which we create our positive reflective ethos and promote our values-based education.
-As a school, we reflect on the previous weeks, share successes, celebrate our students acheivements and encourage our student to speak up and share their ideas e are not yet gathering altogether as a whole school as we normally would due to ongoing COVID protective measures, but we hope to do this as soon as case numbers allow.
+As a school, we reflect on the previous weeks, share successes, celebrate our pupils’ achievements and encourage them to speak up and share their ideas.

 Is your child going to primary or secondary?